Variety’s the very spice of life, That gives it all its flavour.William Cowper (1785)

 I have been known to shove a jar of newly opened spice (not chilli of course!) under my kids noses and get them to appreciate the aroma.
 It can be really strong!

-When thinking about how you store spices and herbs, consider ease of use as well as what prolong their shelf life.
+When thinking about how you store spices and herbs, consider ease of use as well as what will prolong their shelf life.

 - Use air tight containers to store each spice or dried herb.